 In addition, calcium helps in the absorption of potassium.
-Calcium plays an important role in preventing damage from environmental stresses (heat, cold, wind, UV radiation) Calcium is an important component in many enzymes that play an important role in the ripenning process.
+Calcium plays an important role in preventing damage from environmental stresses (heat, cold, wind, UV radiation).
+Calcium is an important component in many enzymes that play an important role in the ripening process.

 The movement of calcium between the organs of the plant is low.
 A shortage of it, even temporary, will immediately stand out in the young growth areas, leaves or fruits, without the ability to “attract” it from older leaves where it can be found in high concentrations.